vzhang90/Credit_Risk_Analysis/README.md

 ### SMOTEENN algorithm to Predict Credit Risk
 Using the `imbalanced-learn` and `scikit-learn` libraries, the fourth machine learning model will resample the data using a combinatorial approach of *over-* and *undersampling*.
-Continue using [credit_risk_resampling.ipynb file](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/credit_risk_resampling.ipynb) from the first three resampling models with the already created training and target variables
+Building off the [credit_risk_resampling.ipynb file](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/credit_risk_resampling.ipynb) from the first three resampling models with the already created training and target variables:
 <ol start="4">
     <li><em>Combination (Over & Under) Sampling</em> using <code>SMOTEENN</code> algorithm</li>
         <ol>